danlevimb/sql-server-recovery-validation-framework/docs/architecture/end-to-end-workflow.md

 ### Summary

+The framework transforms backup operations into a **continuous validation system**.

+Instead of assuming recoverability, each cycle:

+- Evaluates backup needs
+- Executes protection actions
+- Validates recovery capability
+- Produces measurable evidence

-Through this workflow, the framework ensures that backup processes are not only executed, but also continuously validated.
+This ensures that data protection is not only implemented, but **continuously verified and trusted**.

-Each execution cycle transforms backup artifacts into **verified recovery capability**, supported by traceable evidence and measurable outcomes.